Skeleta in non-Archimedean and tropical geometry: Subobjects and -modules

 \begin{defn}An ideal $\iota\hookrightarrow\beta$ is \emph{invariant} for the pair $s,t$ if, for all $X\in\alpha$, $sX\in\iota\Leftrightarrow tX\in\iota$.\end{defn}

-Since $s$ and $t$ are span homomorphisms, the subset $\B\beta/(s\sim t)\subseteq\B\beta$ of invariant ideals is closed under arbitrary suprema.
+Since $s$ and $t$ are $\B$-module homomorphisms, the subset $\B\beta/(s\sim t)\subseteq\B\beta$ of invariant ideals is closed under arbitrary suprema.
 The right adjoint to the inclusion is a self-homomorphism

 taking an ideal to the smallest invariant ideal containing it.
 It coequalises $s,t$.
-In fact, for any span homomorphism $f:\beta\rightarrow\gamma$ coequalising $s,t$, $\B f$ is independent of the action of $s,t$, that is, factors uniquely through $p$.
+In fact, for any $\B$-module homomorphism $f:\beta\rightarrow\gamma$ coequalising $s,t$, $\B f$ is independent of the action of $s,t$, that is, factors uniquely through $p$.
 Setting

 where $p(\beta)$ is the set-theoretic image, we therefore obtain: